RCPA Haematology Fellowship Examination Format Explained

 - Weak-domain analytics to guide revision across clinical and laboratory components.

-Start your 7-day free PRIMEX trial for the RCPA Haematology Fellowship and practise in the format you will actually sit.
+Start your 7-day free PRIMEX trial for the RCPA Haematology Fellowship Examination and practise in the format you will actually sit.

 Start free trialFrequently asked questions